itsStxn/Coding-problems-Stack/Easy/Merge Two Sorted Lists/README.md

 ## Space Complexity - O(1) or O(n)
 The space complexity depends on the approach used:
-- The iterative approach uses a pointer, which stores a chain of references, not values.
+- The iterative approach uses Nno data structure variables with `n` size are used.
 - The recursive approach adds space to the call stack.